geneb/ScarletDME/README.md

 will be.
 There's also instances of K&R-style function parameter declarations and those will be converted to ANSI-style as I discover them.

+[26Mar21] I've added a file called "open-mv-projects.txt" that have a list of free
+          resources projects that work with ScarletDME and other Multi-Value databases.

 [27Feb20] A Discord server is now available (basically a tarted up version of IRC) at
           https://discord.gg/cnyvVM